 Public consultation

-9. [Welcomes the fact that most Parties prepared their reports through a process involving consultations with various governmental agencies as well as civil society;]
+9. Welcomes the fact that most Parties prepared their reports through a process involving consultations with various governmental agencies as well as civil society;

 10. Encourages Parties to ensure transparency and public consultation during the process of the preparation and submission of the reports;